 If a player's ball is deflected or stopped while in motion by any situation that a player from the same flight creates, that player (not the kicker) receives +1 penalty kick to their score for that hole.
-The kicking player may play again from the original position without penalties or play as it lies.
-The choice is that of the player kicking.
+The kicking player must play again from the original position without penalties.
 Note: a golf cart shared by the kicking player and another player in the flight results in a + 1 penalty kick for both players involved.
-Exception made for any deflection or stopped ball behind the line of play or when it hits a player or their equipment who was asked to mark another ball ahead of the line of play.
+Exception made for any deflection or stopped ball behind the line of play, when the player or their equipment are on the tee zone (either the hole in play or the following hole), or when it hits a player or their equipment who was asked to mark another ball ahead of the line of play.